Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 - HTMLRewriter (because DOMParser is unavailable)

-Someone with an ax to grind may come along, write a multi-threaded URL blaster, and hammer your Worker until you reach your limit for the day (in under 2 minutes5).
-Say they really don’t like you, so they set a cron job to run every day at 12:01.
+Someone with an ax to grind might come along, write a multi-threaded URL blaster, and hammer your Worker until you hit the daily limit—in under 2 minutes.5 Suppose they really dislike you and set a cron job to run every day at 12:01.
 You’re hooped.
 Why do I even come up with these scenarios?
 I have experience with AdWords click fraud.

 Mitigation: WAF

-You could enable WAF Rate Limiting, but there is a cost of about a nickel for every 10,000 rolling good requests – this can add up quickly.
+You could enable WAF rate limiting, but it costs about a nickel per 10,000 legitimate requests—this can add up quickly.

 Mitigation: Short Cache

-You could add a Page Rule to cache responses from Workers for 30s and ignore query strings for caching.
-Combine that with a Transform Rule to strip off any no-cache
+You could add a Page Rule to cache Worker responses for 30 seconds and ignore query strings for caching.
+Combine that with a Transform Rule to strip any no-cache

-headers from the client – this works, but is advanced and has drawbacks.
-It works because a bad actor can spin up 16 threads to perform IO requests to your Worker, but only one will do anything.
-Its drawback is the Worker may cache, say, GeoIP info if you are not careful.
+headers from clients.
+This works, but it’s advanced and has trade-offs.
+It works because a bad actor might spin up 16 threads for I/O to your Worker, but only one thread actually triggers execution.
+The downside: the Worker might cache things like GeoIP data if you’re not careful.

 Mitigation: Polymorphic Worker Endpoints

-If you are a Champion of Cheap, or just like the mental exercise, you can do something wicked for free: Make a Worker create a (cache) item in S3 (not Cloudflare), and make an S3 Policy to redirect to the Worker if said cache object does not exist.
-After a few or several seconds, a subsequent Worker request can delete that object and replace it with a fresh version for caching again.
-S3 does all the heavy lifting, and you can cache for as little as 5 seconds.
-Feel like being cheeky?
-Make a Worker polymorphically change its endpoint via the Cloudflare API (also update S3) to keep the b@stards from hitting the Worker endpoint directly.
+If you’re a Champion of Cheap—or just enjoy mental gymnastics—you can do something clever for free: Have a Worker create a (cache) object in S3 (not Cloudflare), and configure an S3 Policy to redirect to the Worker only if that object doesn’t exist.
+After a few seconds, a subsequent Worker request can delete and regenerate that object for caching again.
+S3 handles the load, and you can cache for as little as 5 seconds.

 Or do nothing and be kind to everyone.
 Or just pay Cloudflare.
-Whichever.
+Your call.

 Step 19.
 Cron Jobs without a Server

-How to schedule cron jobs within this simple serverless design?
-Cloudflare is awesome and it comes to the rescue again:
+How can you schedule cron jobs in this simple serverless design?
+Cloudflare is awesome—and once again comes to the rescue:

-If you allow comments in your WordPress site: Stop.
+If you allow comments on your WordPress site: stop.

-There are too many prevalent XSS vulnerabilities whereby a bad actor leaves a malicious message like:
+There are too many common XSS vulnerabilities where a bad actor leaves a malicious message like:

 I love your site!
 This is so helpful.
 A+ <img src=”data-uri:base64 1×1-pixel” onload=”alert(‘Add backdoor user.’)”></a>

-As an admin, you check the comments which are “held for moderation”, but as soon as you do, it’s too late.
-While logged in as an admin, you’ve just triggered some JavaScript:
+As an admin, you check the comments “held for moderation,” but as soon as you do, it’s too late.
+While logged in as an admin, you’ve just triggered JavaScript:

 1 2 | I love your site!
 This is so helpful.
 A+ <img src="data-uri:base64 1x1-pixel" onload="alert('Add backdoor user.')"></a> |

 You’d never know.
-The hacker or bot can modify your WordPress site with the same rights as an admin.
+The hacker—or a bot—can modify your WordPress site with full admin privileges.
 Trust me.

-When you move to S3, you will no longer have comments and interactive WordPress schedules.
-I suggest you use something like Disqus and JaneApp to keep that interactivity.
+When you move to S3, you’ll no longer have comments or interactive WordPress scheduling.
+I suggest using something like Disqus and JaneApp to retain interactivity.
 For my needs, I prefer no comments at all.

 Advanced Serverless Options

-Really, I just need to get away from GoDaddy.
-Here are some impressive features that Cloudflare offers… for free.
-Feel free to let your mind go wild with the possibilities.
+Honestly, I just need to get away from GoDaddy.
+Here are some impressive features that Cloudflare offers—for free.
+Feel free to let your imagination run wild with the possibilities:

 - Serve compressed HTML and assets.

-- Early Hints of more URLs for a given HTML page.
+- Send Early Hints for additional resources on a page.

 - Set up a scrape shield.

-- Set up DDoS mitigation (save money on S3 and Workers).
+- Enable DDoS mitigation (save money on S3 and Workers).

 Cloudflare rocks.
 Brotli compression rocks too.